jupiterjs/javascriptmvc-site/public/tutorials/rapidstart/rapidstart.md

 <b>Notice</b>: This folder, the one that has the sub-projects, is
 called the [rootfolder ROOT FOLDER]</b>.

-## Get JavaScriptMVC running.
+## Get DoneJS running.

-JMVC uses [steal steal/steal.js] for dependency management.
+DoneJS uses [steal steal/steal.js] for dependency management.
 Steal loads scripts.
-To use JavaScriptMVC's features like [$.Controller] and [$.View],
+To use CanJS's features like [$.Controller] and [$.View],
 'steal' them like: